 Triton is the only large moon in the solar system with a retrograde orbit, circling in the opposite direction of Neptune's rotation.
 Found by British astronomer William Lassell in 1846, it remained a small dot in a telescope for well over a century until the Voyager 2 spacecraft flew through Neptune's system in 1989.

 The moon, which is 1,680 miles (2,700 kilometers) in diameter, has few craters on it.
-The surface consists of " smooth volcanic plains, mounds and round pits formed by icy lava flows", according to NASA.
+The surface consists of "smooth volcanic plains, mounds and round pits formed by icy lava flows," according to NASA.
 Scientists believe Triton has a frozen nitrogen crust overlaying a rocky, metal core and ice-filled mantle.
 It also has a nitrogen atmosphere — likely created from volcanic activity — with methane traces.
 Voyager 2 also saw geysers, making Triton one of only a few moons known to be geologically active.
+Ahead of the New Horizons flyby of Pluto in 2015, NASA released the best-ever map of Triton because the two worlds were expected to be somewhat similar; this would allow for comparisons.

 Nereid is the other confirmed telescopic discovery, but it is much smaller: 105 miles (170 kilometers).
 It was discovered in 1949 by Dutch-American astronomer Gerard Kuiper, but was so small that Voyager 2 only managed to capture a distant, blurry image as it flew by.
 Scientists believe Nereid is a captured asteroid or Kuiper Belt Object because its orbit is eccentric, NASA stated.
 It is distant from Neptune, in an orbit that takes 360 Earth days to complete.